iambrj/notes/little-learner.md

   sum1's to produce a rank (m - 1) tensor

 # Chapter 3
+- Target function: function that is being fitted
 - Expectant function: function that expects a dataset
 - Objective function: function that expects a theta
 - Rate of change of loss: change in loss / change in theta